Armenia Passport Ranking

-The Armenian passport currently ranks on the 77th place according to the Guide visa index.
+The Armenian passport currently ranks on the 77th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 63 countries.
 Giving it an overall medium-low mobility score.
 Albanian passport holders have visa-free access and visas on arrival to countries such as Brazil, Russia, China, and Panama.
 Albanian nationals require a visa to enter about 163 destinations in the world.
 Some of the destinations where a prior visa is required are the United States, the European Union and Japan.

 The Republic of Armenia is a former soviet country.
 It consists of 11 administrative divisions.
 The country is situated in Southwestern Asia.
 Neighboring countries include Georgia, Turkey, Iran and Azerbaijan.
 The most important administrative divisions are Yerevan, Armavir and Ararat.
 Armenia has a surface area of 29,743 square kilometers.
 That is why is one of the smaller countries in Asia.
 Armenia is mostly mountainous with a dry highland continental climate.

 The overall population is 2.9 million people.
 The capital of the country is Yerevan, which is also the most populous city.
 Other major cities are Armavir and Artashat.
 The largest airport is Zvartnots International Airport (EVN) with 3.3 million yearly passengers.
 The second largest is Shirak Airport (LWN) with 147,000 yearly passengers.
 Zvartnots airport has excellent flight connections to the entire European Union and beyond.